nasa/fprime/docs/Tutorials/GettingStarted/Tutorial.md

 This process also build the Dictionaries for the project.

-## F´ Installing the F´ Executable and Dictionaries
+## Installing the F´ Executable and Dictionaries

 Once the deployment is built, it would nice to be able to install the binary and dictionaries.
 This will enable the users to quickly find and run the deployment.
 This installation can be run using the following command.
 Everything will be install to